 Global networking

-The Global Networking (GN) team is responsible for the design, development, build and operation of the networks that connect our data centers to our customers.
+The Global Networking (GN) team at Google is responsible for the design, development, build and operation of the networks that connect our data centers to our customers.

 About the team

-The Global Networking (GN) team is responsible for the design, development, build and operation of Google’s global network that every Google service, including the Google Cloud Platform, runs on.
-We develop cutting-edge networking technologies that allow Google's global WAN to be zero touch, builds out some of the largest scale Software Defined Networks (SDNs) infrastructure ever deployed (B4, Espresso), scales Google's global Content Delivery Networks (CDNs) that supports Google services, develops sophisticated software systems for network capacity forecasting, planning and optimization.
+The Global Networking team is responsible for the design, development, build and operation of Google’s global network that every Google service, including the Google Cloud Platform, runs on.
+We develop cutting-edge networking technologies that allow Google's global WAN to be zero touch, build some of the largest scale software defined networks (SDNs) infrastructure ever deployed (B4, Espresso), scale Google's global content delivery networks (CDNs) that support Google services, and develop sophisticated software systems for network capacity forecasting, planning and optimization.
+We leverage the latest advances in AI/ML to drive greater autonomy in network design and operations.

-We continuously expand the reach of Google's network across the world laying new optical fibers and building hundreds of points of presence worldwide.
-This global footprint allows us to optimize the end-to-end speed and reliability of the traffic that we carry for our users and for Google Cloud customers, delivering optimal performance.
+We continuously expand the reach of Google's network across the world by laying new optical fibers and building hundreds of points of presence worldwide.
+This global footprint allows us to optimize the end-to-end speed and reliability of the traffic that we carry for our users and for Google Cloud customers, delivering optimal performance and best-in-class availability.

-Google has a long history of fundamental research in networking, and we have recently engaged in a collaborative research effort with NSF and other industrial partners to launch a $40 million program in academic research for Resilient and Intelligent Next-Generation (NextG) Systems, or RINGS.
-In addition to funding, Google will offer expertise, research collaborations, infrastructure, and in-kind support for researchers and students as they advance knowledge and progress in the field.
-See our blog post for additional information.
+Google has a long history of fundamental research in networking.
+We have engaged in a collaborative research effort with the National Science Foundation and other industrial partners to launch a $40 million program in academic research for Resilient and Intelligent Next-Generation (NextG) Systems, or RINGS.
+In addition to funding, Google offers expertise, research collaborations, infrastructure, and in-kind support for researchers and students as they advance knowledge and progress in the field.

 Congestion control and traffic management

-All networks are subject to congestion; we want to operate ours at high utilization levels while meeting strict performance objectives.
+All networks are subject to congestion; we operate ours at high utilization levels, while meeting strict performance objectives.
 We’re inventing new congestion avoidance protocols, and improving our global-scale, near-real-time, automated traffic engineering system.
 We’re building better ways to measure our networks, accurately and at scale, to drive our evaluation of congestion-control techniques, and as real-time input to automated traffic management.

 Data mining and telemetry

-We collect traffic statistics all around our network infrastructure to track performance, detect quickly unusual events, and compute SLA compliance.
+We collect traffic statistics all around our network infrastructure to track performance, quickly detect unusual events, and compute SLA compliance.
 We rely on the most advanced data science techniques, machine learning in particular, to reduce the time it takes to detect and root cause events.
-We use predictive analytics to anticipate some types of problems and adjust our traffic engineering (e.g. traffic surge), or to plan capacity increase.
+We have designed and deployed techniques that can detect, pinpoint and mitigate network problems within a few minutes without human intervention.
+We use predictive analytics to anticipate some types of problems and adjust our traffic engineering, or to plan capacity increases.

 Network management

 We’re building automated network management systems, enabling us to rapidly repair and improve our networks with little or no downtime.
-We’re using techniques such as formal modeling of network topologies and highly-available distributed systems, while working closely with Google’s network engineers and operators to implement automated workflows.
+We’re using techniques such as formal modeling of network topologies and highly-available distributed systems, while working closely with vendors and network operators to implement open software APIs to enable greater levels of automation and programmability across the entire network management lifecycle.

 Optical networking - terrestrial and submarine